korayargun/brute-force-attack-for-instagram/README.txt

 You should create a wordlist in "txt" format.
-Then rename it "wordlist".
-Also you should install python's selenium library.
+Also you need python3 and should install python's selenium library.

 For Windows and MacOS use this commands :